 The Cruising Yacht Club of Tasmania (CYCT) aims to:

-promote and encourage cruising generally in Tasmania and to provide
+promote and encourage safe cruising generally in Tasmania

 encourage sailing and boat building by amateur boat builders

-cruising of boats and classes of instruction relating thereto
+organise cruising of boats and disseminate knowledge relating thereto.

 The Club meets each month (except in January) normally